stephenh/ts-proto/README.markdown

 (Note for potential contributors, if you develop other frameworks/mini-frameworks, or even blog posts/tutorials, on using `ts-proto`, we're happy to link to them.)

+We also don't support clients for `google.api.http`-based [Google Cloud](https://cloud.google.com/endpoints/docs/grpc/transcoding) APIs, see [#948](https://github.com/stephenh/ts-proto/issues/948) if you'd like to submit a PR.

 # Example Types

 The generated types are "just data", i.e.: